tanmaya26/file-bot/Design/DESIGN.md

 # Design

 ## Problem Statement:
-This project solves the problem of file processing on slack.
+This project solves the problem of file management on slack.
 First, in a company if there is a slack channel, everyone on the team is added to that slack channel even though a lot of people are working on different projects.
-So if someone wants to add a file to that slack channel and tag that file for his/her project, slack doesn't give them that flexibility.
-Slack only allows 5GB storage space in the workspace and because of this users can't see files which has been archived by slack as thry reached their storage quota.
+So if someone wants to add a file to that slack channel and catalog that file into a folder/project, slack doesn't give them that flexibility.
+Also, Slack only allows 5GB storage in a workspace and because of this users can't see files which have been archived, as they have utilized the storage quota.
 Our bot will alert the users about this quota consumption.
+Currently, Slack archives older file when the storage limit is exceeded.
+The user has to pay extra to increase the storage or retrieve the older files.
+Our bot will allow the user to export an entire project/folder to an external drive.
+The user can also have the option to delete or search via category.
-Second, people on slack want to add a watermark of there team or company on there official documents before sending the document to someone else.
-Slack doesn't give them to do this on the go and a user has to download a file and then add watermark to the document either using photoshop or a 3rd party softwares which are usually not free.
+Finally, members want to add watermarks of their team or company on their official documents before sending it to someone else.
+Slack doesn't provide them the feature to do this on the go.
+The user has to download the file and then add watermark to it, using a 3rd party software which is usually not free.
-Third, a lot of times user want to add comments/memo to PDF's on a specific page or a general memo for the the whole PDF.
-So user will have to download the PDF and make changes to it and then upload the document and can't do this dirctly on Slack.

 ## Bot Description:
-**Tagline** - **FileNinja**, one stop bot for File Processing.
+**Tagline** - **FileNinja**, one stop bot for File Management.

 We propose a bot which can chat in english with the user and understand the user’s need.
-The bot can act upon the input and automate the process of handling files and processing them, saving both time and removing human errors.
-Slack is a fast growing platform for team collaboration leading to sharing of files amongst them.
-File upload is an important functionality on Slack and it also gives us the functionality to build a bot to tag/delete files and modify files on the go.
+The bot can act upon the input and automate the process of handling files and processing them, saving both time and human errors.
+Slack is a fast growing platform for team collaboration, which allows sharing of files amongst members.
+File upload is an important feature on Slack and it also gives us the functionality to build a bot to manage these files on the go.
 We take advantage of these abilities to make the bot understand what the user wants.
-The Bot responds to user's instructions, maintains a memory and knows the user, it can be categorised under 'Responders'.
+The Bot responds to user's instructions and maintains a memory.
+This bot can be categorised under 'Responders'.

 ### Bot’s Functionality:
 - Watermarking: Bot can help to watermark documents.
-- Adding Memo: Bot can help to add memos to specific page/corner of PDF documents.
-- Tagging Files: Bot can help to add tags to files, making it easy for users to search for files related to specific project.
-This functionality also gives them flexibility to delete files related to a specific project once it's deprecated.
+- Storage Management:
+  - The bot will give updates on the storage capacity limit (as set by the user) after every upload.
+  - Can catalog file under at most one category( Eg. project or folder name).
+Currently, Slack only tags on the basis of file extensions, file name, date and content inside the file.
+It doesnt allow grouping on the basis of an external tag (like the project, the file is a part of).
+  - Can Search and delete on the basis of a given category.
+- Exporting catalog:
+  - Currently, Slack archives older file when the storage limit is exceeded.
+The user has to pay extra to increase the storage or retrieve the older files.
+  - The bot will allow the user to export the files of a given category to an external drive in it's entirety.
+It will then delete those files from the Slack database, hence, freeing up the workspace.
+  - Will provide an external link which will have the contents of that catalog in one location, making it easy to look up the files.

 ## Use Cases:
 **USE CASE: Register Watermark**